 Early in the month of August, 1847, Mexico was placed in a tolerable condition of defence.
 The main avenues leading to the city, on the south and east, by one or other of which it was supposed the American army would approach, were strongly guarded.
 Sweeping away, in a wide semicircle, from the southern border of Lake Tezcuco to the western mountains, a chain of bristling fortifications met the eye.
 About seven miles from the capital, in a south-easterly direction, is El Peñon, an isolated hill, three hundred feet high, having three plateaus of different elevations, each of which was garnished with a tier of guns, and infantry breastworks.
-Directly at its base, on the north, is the National Road, passing along a causeway constructed upon the very verge of Lake Tezcuco.
+Directly at its base, on the north, is the National Road, passing along a causeway con-

+In the month of July a coalition was formed by the authorities of the five states of San Luis Potosi, Mexico, Zacatecas, Jalisco, and Queretaro, who declared that they would be bound by no treaty so long as the army of the United States threatened the capital, or occupied any part of the Mexican territory. structed upon the very verge of Lake Tezcuco.
 The height was completely surrounded by a deep ditch, flooded by sluices from the lake.
 There was a strong battery, also, on the causeway, four hundred yards in advance of the hill, another by its side, and a third, about a mile from the gate of San Lazaro.
-Three miles in front of El Peñon, at the hamlet of Los Reyes, a second road, though but an indifferent one, branches off to the south-west, to the village of Mexicalcingo, situated at the foot of Lake Xochimilco, on the outlet or canal leading to Mexico, from which it is about five miles distant.
-The ground in the vicinity of the village is low and boggy, and the bridge over the outlet was fortified, and flanked to the right and left, by powerful batteries.\
+Three miles in front of El Peñon, at the hamlet of Los Reyes, a second road, though but an indifferent one, branches off to the south-west, to the village of Mexicalcingo, situated at the foot of Lake Xochimileo, on the outlet or canal leading to Mexico, from which it is about five miles distant.
+The ground in the vicinity of the village is low and boggy, and the bridge over the outlet was fortified, and flanked to the right and left, by powerful batteries.